remove This

 As noted in , without a centralized exchange or counterparty, DeFi services often rely on incentivizing market-makers to liquidate undercollateralized loans.

-Fixed liquidity adjustment mechanisms are often hard-coded into the structure of the Protocol This limits the ability of DeFi applications to respond to unanticipated market conditions or user behavior.
+Fixed liquidity adjustment mechanisms, hard-coded into the structure of the Protocol, can limit the ability of DeFi applications to respond to unanticipated market conditions or user behavior.

 DeFi can be susceptible to excessive leverage of cryptocurrencies or stablecoins used as collateral on DeFi trading platforms.